Understanding Price Margin Rules in CloudCockpit

 Info

-List price + (List price x Price Margin Percentage) = Unit price for reseller
+List price + (List price x Price Margin Percentage) = Unit price

 Example